ClaraCrazy/qubes-docs/README.md

 -----
 <br><br>
-Also, I wouldnt be where I am with Qubes OS without these wonderful documents:
+Also, I wouldnt be where I am with Qubes OS without these wonderful documents of the community:

 ### Qubes Docs for initial setup: